Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 * Have signed agreements with banking providers and other vendors - make sure you have a) issuing bank 2) card network 3) processor 4) card provider - much of this can be done by a BaaS provider to start
 * Have working mobile app
 * If building a credit product, have a underwriting / credit lead ready to hire
+* Finalize compliance processes
+    * How are you onboarding customers
+    * How will you notify the banks of complaints
+    * How will you apply sanctions list compliance and filing SARs
-* Finalize compliance processes (how are you onboarding customers, how notifying banks of complaints, how applying sanctions list compliance, filing SARs) and policies (e.g. how do you assess the risk of individual transactions?
+    * Finish a version of your compliance policies (e.g. how do you assess the risk of individual transactions?
 Account takeover?)
-   * Make sure things like information security, physical security procedures process is also in place)
+    * Make sure things like information security and physical security procedures process are also in place
 * Hire lawyers to write up things like disclosures & agreements (depending on product starting with)
 * Find a card printer if issuing a card